 Choosing the Right Protein: What to Eat & Common Questions Answered

-What Protein is Best for me?
+What Protein Is Best for Your Goals and Lifestyle?

 The best protein for you depends on your goals, digestion, and lifestyle, but high-quality complete proteins like lean meats, eggs, fish, dairy, or well-formulated protein powders work best for most people.
 If you prefer plant-based options, combining sources like legumes, grains, and seeds helps you meet your amino acid needs.